hmzasaed/hmzasaed/README.md

 <br/><br/>

-*Currently building an AI-powered agentic future — one autonomous agent and one signed transaction at a time.*
+*Building intelligent, trust-verified systems — one agent and one signed transaction at a time.*

 <br/>